Avoiding the Probate Process

 Life Insurance Policies

 Life insurance policies pay named beneficiaries upon the death of the insured.
-The payout is not part of probate unless there are no living named beneficiaries.
-Then the policy may pay the estate itself and then would become an asset of the estate, subject to estate taxes.
+The payout is only part of the probate estate if there are no living named beneficiaries.
+The policy may pay the estate itself when there are no named beneficiaries.
+In such cases, life insurance proceeds become an asset of the estate, subject to estate taxes.
 In some states, the insurance payout will be distributed according to the intestacy laws of the state if:

 Transfer on Death (TOD) Registrations

-Much like POD accounts, you will sign a registration statement that declares who you want your securities or vehicles to pass to after your death.
+Much like POD accounts, you will sign a designation statement declaring to whom you want your securities or vehicles to pass at your death.

 Lifetime Gifting

-One of the most obvious but often overlooked ways to avoid probate is to give assets away before your death.
-You can do many of these options:
+One of the most obvious but often overlooked ways to avoid probate is to give assets away before death.
+You can do so through the following options:

 • Transfer the deed of your home to an adult child or list them as a joint tenant with the right of survivorship